MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/linking-unlinking.md

 - [AddUsernamePassword](xref:titleid.playfabapi.com.client.accountmanagement.addusernamepassword) is used to enable either/both of: [LoginWithPlayFab](xref:titleid.playfabapi.com.client.authentication.loginwithplayfab) and [LoginWithEmailAddress](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress).
 These options store username/email/password credentials with PlayFab directly.
 In order for a player to recover their account, your game, website, or customer service can trigger:
   - [SendAccountRecoveryEmail](xref:titleid.playfabapi.com.admin.accountmanagement.sendaccountrecoveryemail) for that email address.
 If a player enters a bogus email address, you can *still* use the PlayFab Game Manager to update the email address for the player, though it's important to make sure your customer service representatives are trained to watch out for common social engineering tricks, so that they're only updating the email address of the actual owner of the account.

-The third-party recoverable login mechanisms each involve prompting the user to log in via an appropriate **SDK** or third-party **API** call.
+The third-party Recoverable login mechanisms each involve prompting the user to log in via an appropriate **SDK** or third-party **API** call.
 Linking that account to PlayFab generally follows the same pattern:

 1. First, prompt the user to log into that service (more details in [Login basics and Best Practices](../login/login-basics-best-practices.md)).
-2. Once you have logged in, those services will provide some kind of Token, which can be passed to PlayFab.
+2. Once you have logged in, those services will provide some kind of token, which can be passed to PlayFab.
 3. This allows PlayFab to safely link to that account without being aware of the user's credentials in that service.

 > [!NOTE]
-> Some services require that PlayFab have some additional information, such as an **Application ID**, in order to make the authentication call to that service for your game.
+> Some services require that PlayFab have some additional information, such as an Application ID, in order to make the authentication call to that service for your game.
 Please be sure to check the **Add-on Marketplace** page for the service in question as part of setting up your title.

 ### Best practice

- Use an anonymous login to create new players with zero friction.
+ Use an Anonymous login to create new players with zero friction.
 After a tutorial phase, gently encourage players to link your preferred choice of recoverable credentials to their account.

-If you're using a third-party authentication system, retrieve the appropriate Token from that service (via **API** calls or **SDK** functions), then call the appropriate PlayFab **API** to link the player's account from that service to their PlayFab account: [LinkFacebookAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkfacebookaccount), [LinkGameCenterAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgamecenteraccount), [LinkGoogleAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgoogleaccount), [LinkKongregate](xref:titleid.playfabapi.com.client.accountmanagement.linkkongregate), [LinkSteamAccount](xref:titleid.playfabapi.com.client.accountmanagement.linksteamaccount), [LinkTwitch](xref:titleid.playfabapi.com.client.accountmanagement.linktwitch), [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello).
+If you're using a third-party authentication system, retrieve the appropriate token from that service (via **API** calls or **SDK** functions), then call the appropriate PlayFab **API** to link the player's account from that service to their PlayFab account: [LinkFacebookAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkfacebookaccount), [LinkGameCenterAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgamecenteraccount), [LinkGoogleAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgoogleaccount), [LinkKongregate](xref:titleid.playfabapi.com.client.accountmanagement.linkkongregate), [LinkSteamAccount](xref:titleid.playfabapi.com.client.accountmanagement.linksteamaccount), [LinkTwitch](xref:titleid.playfabapi.com.client.accountmanagement.linktwitch), [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello).

 ### Best practice